 The first thing you should do is get rid of all your conventional products.
 Most shampoos on the market are made to remove as much natural sebum as possible.
 These cleansers were excellent for your relaxed hair because the hair was straight, and you could quickly create more natural sebum to travel down the strand.

-However, these conventional shampoos are much too harsh on natural curls.
+However, these conventional shampoos are much too harsh on your natural hair.
 The tiny coil pattern makes it difficult for sebum to coat and guard the hair, and this can lead to dryness and eventual breakage.

 Hair can be particularly dry, weak, and frizzy around the line of demarcation.
 Try to adopt co-washing into your routine, and limit shampoo use as much as you can.

 When you choose to do a full wash, make sure it is a moisturizing, sulfate-free shampoo that contains good slip.
-Slip is a term in the beauty industry that refers to how slippery a product is.
-A slippery shampoo and conditioner will help you glide knots apart while you condition your tresses.
+Slip is a term in the hair industry that refers to how slippery a product is.
+A slippery conditioner will help you glide knots apart while you condition and finger detangle your tresses.

 Protect the Strands